 What is Healthy Start?

 Healthy Start is the UK’s food welfare scheme for pregnant women and young children in low-income families.
 The scheme is there to help families who are most in need of this support.
-Families can access FREE vouchers to spend on fresh, frozen and tinned fruit and vegetables, fresh, dried and tinned pulses and infant formula milk.
-Families will also be able to access vouchers for free vitamin drops.
+Families will get help to buy healthy food and drink including fresh, frozen and tinned fruit and vegetables, fresh, dried and tinned pulses and infant formula milk.
+Families will also be able to access free Healthy Start vitamins.

-Why are Healthy Start Vouchers essential for the families you work with?
+Why is Healthy Start essential for the families you work with?

 Families from lower social economic backgrounds may face health inequalities resulting in poor health outcomes.
 It is estimated 8.4 million people in the UK struggle to get enough to eat.
 This includes many households with people in work, families with children, as well as older, disabled and Black, Asian and minority ethnic (BAME) people.